orientechnologies/orientdb-docs/java/Java-Ref-OrientDB-createIfNotExists.md

 ## Creating Databases

-On occasion you may have several processes operating on a given OrientDB Server and not know for certain whether the given database eixsts already on the server.
+On occasion you may have several processes operating on a given OrientDB Server and not know for certain whether the given database exists already on the server.
 This method allows you to ensure that a given database exists before you attempt further operations.

 ### Syntax